Emanuele-20/CV/README.md

 ## Skills

-### Team Work
+### Team Work / Emotion Intelligence

 Working in different stores and with different teams during my career allowed me to constantly improve my soft-skill, which I consider as important as technical skills.
 In the past, I found myself often meeting with my colleagues where we had to decide the best strategy for achieving our monthly targets, which services to implement in order to find the best feedback from our customers, and even decide if and when to quickly change strategy if something suddenly happened.
+During this amazing experience, I developed a strong passion and curiosity about the tech world in general but also learned how important soft-skills are, communicate well with customers, understand quickly their issues, and find the best solution for their needs.
 Even during my Bootcamp, pairing with other students every day forced me to understand the people first, help them if I knew something more, and continuously ask questions if I did not understand a concept.
-For all these reasons I currently attend weekly process workshops and reviews with other students and coaches.
+For all these reasons I currently attend weekly process workshops and reviews with other students and coaches continuing to learn and share new concepts and methodologies.

+I also had many formative experiences in different shops around my country where understanding the different team's dynamics and needs was fundamental for developing my own team-skills and apply what I learned in own my team.

 During this difficult moments for everybody, where most of the work is decentralized, is more important than ever to create and support a healthy team-work environment and being a true believer in the balances that each team has.

 ### Problem Solving